gSchool/ada-developer-skills/00-welcome-to-ada/01-wk01-what-is-ada.md

 ## 📚 Scheduled Units 📚

-We will cover the following subjects (in detail on [this page](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/classroom/syllabus.md))
+We will cover the following subjects (in detail on [our syllabus](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/classroom/syllabus.md))

 1. **Programming Fundamentals in Ruby** (6 Weeks)
 1. **Static Web** (1 Week)